 Where the Indigo differs is in its use of a specially formulated ink rather than a toner (oh, and in that the machine itself costs around 10 times as much!), allowing for a flatter and far more litho like finished look.
 And with a wider range of materials and an ability to run on up to 400gsm in weight, it really is an excellent substitute for litho when a short run or lightning turnaround are required.
 Yes, it’s slightly more expensive than its xerographic cousin, but where a top quality booklet, brochure, report, book or the like is the name of the game then it’ll be your best spent few extra pounds!

-Still a little unclear what’s you?
-Well worry not as myself and the team in sales will gladly advise what’s best for you — so any questions as to the right route for your next project just leave it to us to make the right suggestions.
+Still a little unclear which version of printing is for you?
+Well, worry not – the team and myself in sales will gladly advise what’s best for you — so any questions as to the right printing route for your next project, just leave it to us to make the right suggestions.
+Do get in touch.

 Complete your details and we'll get right back to you.